 Most women ovulate again about two weeks after stopping the pill.
 As soon as you ovulate again, you can get pregnant.
 If this happens during your first cycle off the pill, you may not have a period at all.
-Check a pregnancy test if you've had unprotected intercourse and your period hasn't returned.
+Check a pregnancy test if you've had unprotected sex and your period hasn't returned.

 Is there an advantage to waiting a few months after stopping the pill before trying to conceive?

 Doctors were once concerned that if you conceived immediately after stopping the pill, you had a higher risk of miscarriage.
 However, these concerns have proved to be largely unfounded.
 The hormones in birth control pills don't remain in your system.